Kelly Dodd Slams The ‘Tres Amigas,’ Vicki Gunvalson, Tamra Judge, And Shannon Beador, As ‘Washed Up’

 While chatting with the host, Dodd said that the group of ladies, which have given themselves the name “Tres Amigas,” are nothing more than “a bunch of old, washed-up b***hes” before questioning their motives for being friends.

-When Pellegrino asked Dodd if she believed Judge and Beador had rekindled their friendship with Gunvalson in an effort to convince Bravo TV to reinstate Gunvalson to her full-time role for the series’ potential 15th season, Dodd agreed with his sentiments but made it clear that she did not think Gunvalson should be able to reclaim her “housewife” status.
+When Pellegrino asked Dodd if she believed Judge and Beador had rekindled their friendship with Gunvalson in an effort to convince Bravo TV to reinstate Gunvalson to her full-time role for the series’ potential 15th season, Dodd agreed with his sentiments.
+However, she made it clear that she did not think Gunvalson should be able to reclaim her “housewife” status.

 “I think people are sick of [Vicki’s] lies, you know, she’s uh, she just tries to ruin people.
 And I think the Tres Amigas, they all belong together,” Dodd admitted, according to a September 3 report from All About the Real Housewives.